barneyb/calfeed/README.md

 as iCalendar itself is supported, but if you just need aggregation of iCalendar, there are better ways to go about it.

-The app has one dependency: the `icalendar` gem.
-So you need that first:
+The app has two dependencies: Ruby >2.3 and the `icalendar` gem.
+So make sure you have those first:

+    $ ruby --version
+    ruby 2.3.3p222 (2016-11-21 revision 56859)
-    gem install icalendar
+    $ gem list | grep icalendar
+    icalendar (2.5.3)

 ## Usage